mgoblin/ElectronicHourGlassKit/README.md

 # Next ideas

+In my humble opinion, every firmware is not final and can be improved.
+Below some improvments ideas are described.

 ## Other ways to changing animation speed

+- Store page displaying delay into the variable and changing variable value on button pressed.
+- Moving page displaying code to timer0 interrupt, moving page swapping to timer2 interrupt.

 ## Using idle mode to reduce power consumption

+Now the MCU is constantly executing code and consuming power.
+The MCU spends most of its time in delay cycles.

+MCU idle mode can be used to sleep betwwen page swappings.
+This approach need to moving most of code to the timers interrupts.
+In the idle mode power consumption is reduced.

 ## Storing pages into the EEPROM

+In the current firmware, page definitions are stored in the microcontroller's flash memory along with the page manipulation code.

+STC15 MCU have EEPROM memory.
+Its a good place to store page definitions.
+Moving page definitions to EEPROM frees up flash memory space and the firmware code can be larger.

+STC15W201S have 1k flash and 4k EEPROM, STC15W204S have 4k flash and 1k EEPROM.

+For STC15W204S, page definition storage can be done jointly in EEPROM and flash memory.

 ## Creating pages and animation visual editor

+Page defintion is not complex with array and bitwise OR inside page.
+But visual page and animaption editor is more easy.

+Thanx for reading.
+With best regards, Michael.